daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ```console
   ubuntu@ip-xx-xxx:~$ sudo -i
   ```
-  After launching an instance with your selected cloud service provider, update the Ubuntu repository and upgrade packages by:
+  After launching an instance with your selected cloud service provider, update the Ubuntu repository and upgrade packages with:

   ```console
   ubuntu@ip-xx-xxx:~$ apt-get update